-One trait that we’ve noticed with Shopee’s UIUX design is their simplistic and direct approach, which is reflected in most areas including the product listing page.
-With this approach, Shopee displays its ads in an organized way that offers both clarity and reduces frustration from misleading product pages.
+One trait that we’ve noticed with Shopee’s UIUX design is their simplistic and direct approach, which is repeated in most areas including the product listing page.
+With this approach, Shopee displays its ads in an organized way that offers both clarity and reduces frustration from false product pages.

 Similarly to Shopee, Lazada’s approach to its product listing page is clean and orderly.
 On top of its cleaner product search filter’s UI, Lazada’s product listing page has a better visual hierarchy, contrast, grouping, and iconography; aiding in efficient navigation and retaining interaction on the app.